 - Momentum: Total returns (price plus dividends) from 12 months ago to one month ago, total returns from 7 months ago to one month ago, and the intercept from a one-year regression of stock returns on their regional benchmark.

 The resulting portfolio is … well, Morningstar categorizes it as “mid-cap value,” but that’s misleading.
-In truth, it’s just extremely well-balanced across market caps right now, at 30% of assets in large caps, 25% in mid-caps, 25% in small caps and even 20% in micro-caps (stocks between $50 million and $300 million, often included as part of a fund’s small-cap count).
-From a sector perspective, financial stocks are the top weight at 27%, followed by consumer cyclicals (14%) and industrials (13%).
+In truth, it’s just extremely well-balanced across market caps right now, at roughly 25% of assets in each of the large-, mid-, small-, and micro-cap space.
+(Micro-caps are between $50 million and $300 million by market capitalization and often are included as part of a fund’s small-cap count.)
+From a sector perspective, financial stocks are the top weight at about 30%, followed by health care (15%), technology (12%), and consumer discretionary (12%).

-But Vanguard U.S. Multifactor’s nature suggests that these size and sector weightings could fluctuate.
-Again, what matters is whether you’re getting something better than ordinary, and on that front, VFMF does the job.
+But Vanguard U.S. Multifactor’s nature suggests that these size and sector weightings could fluctuate, and in fact, they do.
+What matters is whether you’re getting something better than ordinary, and on that front, VFMF does the job.

 VFMF is fairly young, having launched in 2018, so five-year returns are our best gauge.
-Vanguard’s ETF has underperformed the S&P 500 over that time on a total-return basis, but the S&P 500 is predominantly large-cap, which has beaten the pants off of mid- and small caps over the past five years.
+Vanguard’s ETF has topped the S&P 500 over that time on a total-return basis.
+However, the S&P 500 is predominantly large-cap, which has also beaten the pants off of mid- and small caps over the past five years.
 A better measure would be pitting VFMF against a portfolio similarly weighted across Vanguard’s large-, mid-, and small-cap funds.
-On that front, Vanguard U.S. Multifactor has provided about 7 percentage points of outperformance.
+On that front, Vanguard U.S. Multifactor has done even better, outperforming by more than 3 percentage points annually.

 Want to learn more about VFMF?
 Check out the Vanguard provider site.